top of page

 • Bone Marrow

-Some foods, such as nuts, contain phosphorus; however, the bioavailability is very poor because of nutrient inhibitors, such as high levels of phytic acid, so they are not a good source of this essential mineral.
+Some foods, such as nuts, contain phosphorus; however, the bioavailability is very poor because of nutrient inhibitors, such as high levels of phytic acid.
+Sprout nuts to improve the bioavailability of the phosphorus in them.

 Finally, we arrive at calcium - the big name in bone health.
 We could probably write a whole article just about it.

 Calcium keeps your bones dense and strong, but it can only do that if you get enough of all the other nutritional pieces mentioned above.
-Rather than get too deep into the science here, we will be giving you the basics.
+Rather than get too deep into the science here, we will give you the basics.
 We did not want to add another ten pages to this article.

 You often see articles about calcium, heart attacks, or cardiovascular issues.
-Without getting too into the weeds about it, this risk comes entirely from crappy calcium supplements (carbonate, citrate, etc., and foods fortified with calcium (beverages like almond, oat, and nut “milk", orange juice fortified with calcium, etc.).
+Without getting too into the weeds about it, this risk comes entirely from crappy calcium supplements (carbonate, citrate, etc., and foods fortified with calcium (beverages like almond, oat, and nut milks, orange juice fortified with calcium, etc.).
 When you ingest lots of calcium made from chalk, ground-up rocks, etc., it creates a rapid spike in blood calcium, which triggers the body to get rid of it quickly because blood calcium is carefully regulated.
-Then this calcium gets deposited into arteries, soft tissues, and other places it does not belong.
-So to avoid the vast majority of calcium's dangerous side, you just need to not eat foods with ground-up rocks added or take certain calcium supplements containing forms of calcium that cause a rapid spike in blood levels, such as carbonate and citrate.
+Then, this calcium gets deposited into arteries, soft tissues, and other places where it does not belong.
+So, to avoid the vast majority of calcium's dangerous side, you just need to not eat foods with ground-up rocks added or take certain calcium supplements containing forms of calcium that cause a rapid spike in blood levels, such as carbonate and citrate.
+These are not good sources of calcium.
+Just say no to foods and supplements filled with ground-up rocks and chalk.

-Foods rich in calcium include:
+Foods rich in bioavailable calcium include:

 • Grass-fed dairy products